deangerber/package-simple-service-clojure/README.md

-# Simple HTTP Service using Clojure
+# Packaging a simple HTTP Service using Clojure

-A simple HTTP service using Clojure CLI and deps.edn.
+Packaging a simple HTTP service using Clojure CLI and deps.edn.

 ## Requirements